Wahido589/WaRa/README.md

 <b>2.
 Analytics for the win </b> :bar_chart:
 It is hard to make decisions without looking into data.
 Fortunately we have taxi ride data available.
 Furthermore, we have had interviews with users to understand how they think about our business idea.
 We already had a look into it while we discussed our OKR and the data strategy in the first chapter, because data is the basis for our decisions.
 Thats why have a more detailed look at the information and take necessary steps to get the data ready for even deeper insights.
-This section is divided in an initial EDA part including data wrangling/cleaning <b>[2.1](https://github.com/Wahido589/WaRa/blob/814e76e178c7fc36c167e169336fb925371e180e/2.1_Analytics_for_the_win.ipynb)</b> and an analytics/viz <b>[2.2](https://github.com/Wahido589/WaRa/blob/402ed43372cd9e077ee9c571a27b9a180e374b50/2.2_Analytics_for_the_win.md)</b> part.
+This section is divided in an initial EDA part including data cleaning <b>[2.1](https://github.com/Wahido589/WaRa/blob/814e76e178c7fc36c167e169336fb925371e180e/2.1_Analytics_for_the_win.ipynb)</b> and an analytics <b>[2.2](https://github.com/Wahido589/WaRa/blob/402ed43372cd9e077ee9c571a27b9a180e374b50/2.2_Analytics_for_the_win.md)</b> part.
 <p><em>TechStack: Python, Pandas, PandasProfiler, Numpy, Matplotlib, Seaborn, Tableau</em></p>

 <b>3.
 [Impact of Privacy Rights](https://github.com/Wahido589/WaRa/blob/875bf0b84f3d1bd256f66b8c4fc7dcfb8770656d/3_Impact_of_privacy_rights.md)</b> :orange_book: